Learn

 A greenshirt offer is extended to student-athletes who graduate from high school early, starting their Freshman Year in December rather than the typical Fall start.
 The benefit of green shirting is that student-athletes can join the team early, get ahead in classes, and begin to practice and compete with their team.

-If a student-athlete greenshirts their first year, they can compete that year.
-They are also able able to redshirt.
+If a student-athlete greenshirts in their first year, they can compete that year.
+They are also able to redshirt.
 They will have 5 years to play 4 seasons.

 Blueshirting